 Who knows what evil lurks in the hearts of… ALIENS!

 by Sven Downer

 Of course the cosmic rod is phallic!

 There were a half-dozen other stories about various heroes and heroic teams, none of them flattering, to say the least.
-The subjects included articles such as why there were no all-women teams, what Speedy was named for, the inappropriateness of the child Star-Spangled Kid having an adult sidekick, and whether Black Canary was really blonde and what fishnet stockings said about a woman’s morality.
+The subjects included articles about several heroes of the past such as why there were no all-women teams, what Speedy was named for, the inappropriateness of the child Star-Spangled Kid having an adult sidekick, and whether Black Canary was really blonde and what fishnet stockings said about a woman’s morality.

 Of course, Lonny Ziffelheim was not a reporter, but as a copy editor he had indeed contributed something to each of these stories.
 And while the lead story was written to imply that all of the other stories had previously been published, in fact it was the first time that WSE News had published any of them.
 Always before, the editorial board had been cautious of the backlash; this time, a directive from a higher and less visible authority left them no choice.

 The lead article never stated that there might be any connection between Garrick’s anger, the dismay the rest of the heroic community had felt when each of these articles had been originally published, and Ziffelheim’s accident.
 The readers were encouraged to draw their own conclusions.
 But the deck was stacked against the heroes, at least in the Weekly Star Enquirer News.